 I mention all this because people generally have two reasons for wanting to bikepack with a rack.
 1) They need to carry more gear and supplies than bikepacking bags can fit, or 2) They carry a minimalist load but ride a small frame or full-suspension and need a seat bag alternative.

 If you’re in category 1 and planning to load up the Divide with panniers, water, tent, etc. I think the extra weight isn’t an issue.
 A rack that can take some knocks is worth a bit of extra weight, and it’s a small amount compared to your gear.
 The Divide rack really shines as a bikepacking rack for those who need more gear capacity than a standard soft bag setup.

 However, if you’re looking for a seat bag alternative to carry more minimalist gear because you don’t have enough bag-to-tire clearance, the Divide probably isn’t the best choice for you.
-Consider a lighter alternative like the PNW Bindle or Tailfin AeroPack, or Old Man Mountain’s more minimalist Elkhorn model.
+Consider a lighter alternative like Old Man Mountain’s more minimalist Elkhorn model, or the PNW Bindle or Tailfin AeroPack.

 Rack design might seem like a subtle factor, but a thoughtfully designed rack really does make a difference in day-to-day bikepacking life.
 The Old Man Mountain Divide has a few nice features that I appreciated in Central Asia:

 - Low pannier rail keeps weight lower for better handling, and makes it easier to lash gear to the top deck.